mcooper7649/DocumentObjectModel/readme.md

 2. CSS is Style.
 3. JS is for Behavior.

-## classLists  - Adding, Removing and Toggling
+## Manipulating Styles with classLists  - Adding, Removing and Toggling
 ---

 1. document.querySelector("button").classList; //returns the list of classes